 The Heels Down instructors are hired specifically for their vast personal experience and thorough knowledge of horses, riding, training and teaching skills.
 Although we have approximately an 80% return rate for our Day Camp riding instructors, Heels Down is far more specialized.
 We are constantly in quest of the best instructors we can find from area professionals, competitive colleges and recommendations within the riding community.
 Working closely with international agencies, who provide highly qualified instructors, Heels Down is able to choose from the elite of the riding world on a global basis.
 For more details about this program, contact the office to speak with the Director.

 This is an entry-level program for youth seeking the full day experience with horses.
 The goal of each session is to have your child independently riding at the walk and trot and be able to leave Pompositticut after a 2 week session and join a group lesson at any local equestrian facility.
-Our established camp of 35 years and nationally accredited program, provide a highly specialized session under the supervision of qualified licensed instructors who furnish individualized attention, second to none.
+Established in 1980, this nationally accredited camp program, provide a highly specialized session under the supervision of qualified licensed instructors who furnish individualized attention, second to none.
 Pompositticut is a well respected summer camp experience, providing the initial foundation for future riders, with an intimate enrollment of 8 participants, 8-12 years old.
 No previous riding knowledge is required for this program.
 However, riders 6-7 years old may be eligible for enrollment provided they complete 10 weeks of spring lessons and have attended the day camp for at least 2 sessions.

 While the Short Stirrup program will be geared to producing an independent walk/trot rider, it is also geared for campers who are already walking and trotting.
 Our instructors will continue to progress these skills and advance their knowledge of riding and horsemanship, ultimately guiding them to be eligible for our most noted equestrian program, Heels Down.